 The Chamber, Capital Area's LGBT Chamber of Commerce

-The Chamber, the Capital Area's LGBT Chamber of Commerce is the nonprofit, nonpartisan, largely-volunteer network of over 400 Lesbian, Gay, Bisexual, Transgender (LGBT) and Ally members in addition to the nearly 5,000 LGBT supporters who own or are employed by businesses, nonprofits, and government agencies in Washington, DC, Virginia, and Maryland.
+Welcome to the Chamber.
+The Capital Area's LGBTA Chamber of Commerce (the Chamber) is the nonprofit, nonpartisan, largely-volunteer network of over 430 Lesbian, Gay, Bisexual, Transgender and Ally (LGBTA) members in addition to the nearly 5,000 LGBT professional supporters who own or are employed by businesses, nonprofits, and government agencies in Washington, DC, Virginia, and Maryland.
 The Chamber is an affiliate of the National Gay and Lesbian Chamber of Commerce and was awarded Chamber of the Year 2012.
-The Chamber ranked18th on the Washington Business Journal’s Book of Lists.
-The Chamber’s primary mission is to advocate, promote and facilitate the success of LGBT businesses, professionals and their allies in the Metro DC region.
+The Chamber ranked in the top 20 Washington Business Journal’s List of Chambers of Commerce for the past three years.

 The Chamber is the place to...

-Network with people who share your passion for growth
+- Network with people who share your passion for the LGBT community and for business growth

-The Chamber The Capital Area's LGBT Chamber of Commerce is on the grow!
-Good professional-to-professional relations give you many reliable contacts and can open doors you may have never considered.
-In today’s world you can’t leave your business relationships to chance.
-Please consider joining The Chambetr, Metro DC’s LGBT Chamber of Commerce today – we’re out for your business!
+The Chamber The Capital Area's LGBT Chamber of Commerce Means Business!
+Ongoing education and good professional-to-professional relations give you many reliable contacts and can open doors you may have never considered.
+In today’s world you can’t leave your business relationships or knowledge to chance.
+Please consider joining The Chamber, Metro DC’s LGBT Chamber of Commerce today – we’re OUT for the LGBT business community and for your business!

-The diverse LGBT community is well-recognized as a key driver in a thriving Metro DC economy.
-This is happening because of The Chamber’s work to build synergies between LGBT business owners, LGBT professionals and organizations intent on doing business with the LGBT suppliers and professionals.
-Business equality for all is resulting in economic prosperity for all in the DC Metro region.
+The diverse LGBT business community is acknowledged and well recognized as a key driver in a thriving Metro DC economy.
+This is happening because of the Chamber’s work to build the common economic interests and synergies between LGBT business owners, LGBT professionals and organizations intent on doing business with the LGBT suppliers and professionals.
+Business acceptance and business equality for the LGBT community is resulting in economic prosperity for all people in the DC Metro region.

 - Engaged – it takes a connected group of people to fulfill the mission.